 This so-called “disregard for uncertainty” was what I faced with that Emergency Department physician in 2008 who sent me home from hospital with a misdiagnosis of GERD (gastroesophageal reflux disease), despite the fact that I’d just presented with textbook heart attack symptoms like chest pain, nausea, sweating, and pain radiating down my left arm.
 His emphatic but unwarranted clinical certainty:

-“You’re in the right demographic to be having acid reflux!”
+“You are in the right demographic to be having acid reflux!”

-The medical error of misdiagnosis can include:
+The medical error of a misdiagnosis like mine can include: